zugastieduardo/Arduino-UNO-Adapter/README.md

-# Arduino UNO dapter
+# Arduino UNO breadboard dapter
-How to use our Arduino UNO Adapter device
+How to use our Arduino UNO breadboard adapter device properly